Skáldskaparmál - 01.01.1997, Blaðsíða 69

 maturation.
 Peter Hallberg noted that the poem conveys "inte bara ett stoiskt

-lugn inför döden utan ocksá en fromhet och en mánhet om sjálens fralsning, some
+lugn inför döden utan ocksá en fromhet och en mánhet om sjálens frálsning, some

 borde ha kunnat gládja hans gudfader."31 Furthermore, the last stanza suggests

-the fulfillment of his father's prophetic remark when he ordered him to go abroad:
+the fulfillment ofhis father’s prophetic remark when he ordered him to go abroad:

-"En þu skalt faravtan frændi ok leita þer þar meiri sæmdar ok heilla" (1:343,10).
+“En þu skalt fara vtan frændi ok leita þer þar meiri sæmdar ok heilla” (1:343,10).

 but also attained the salvation of his soul, to judge by his dying words.
 Bjarni